nghia-vo/sarepy/doc/source/toc/section2.rst

 A typical profile of a full stripe exhibits intensities that are offset at all angles compared with that of a neighboring good pixel (Fig. 1(a, b)).
-It gives rise to a half-ring artifact (in 180-degree tomography) in the reconstructed image (Fig. 1(c)).
+It gives rise to a half-ring artifact (in 180-degree scanning tomography) in a reconstructed image (Fig. 1(c)).

 .. figure:: section2_figs/fig1.jpg